boazsegev/plezi/README.md

         listen
         route '*' , Controller

+        exit # Plezi will autostart once you exit irb.

-Except for WebSockets, returning a String will automatically add the string to the response before sending the response - which makes for cleaner code.
-It's also possible to send the response as it is (by returning true).
+Except while using WebSockets, returning a String will automatically add the string to the response before sending the response - which makes for cleaner code.
+It's also possible to use the `response` object to set the response or stream HTTP (return true instead of a stream when you're done).

-Controllers can even be nested (order matters) or have advanced uses that are definitly worth exploring.
+It's also possible to define a number of controllers for a similar route.
+The controllers will answer in the order in which the routes are defined (this allows to group code by logic instead of url).

 \* please read the demo code for Plezi::StubRESTCtrl and Plezi::StubWSCtrl to learn more.
-Also, read more about the [GRHttp server](GRHttp websocket and HTTP server) at the core of Plezi to get more information about the amazing [HTTPRequest](http://www.rubydoc.info/gems/grhttp/0.0.6/GRHttp/HTTPRequest) and [HTTPResponse](http://www.rubydoc.info/gems/grhttp/GRHttp/HTTPResponse) objects.
+Also, read more about the [GRHttp Websocket and HTTP server](https://github.com/boazsegev/GRHttp) at the core of Plezi to get more information about the amazing [HTTPRequest](http://www.rubydoc.info/github/boazsegev/GRHttp/master/GRHttp/HTTPRequest) and [HTTPResponse](http://www.rubydoc.info/github/boazsegev/GRHttp/master/GRHttp/HTTPResponse) objects.

 ## Native Websocket and Redis support